eclipse-ecsp/.github/README.md

   Performs license analysis using Maven and Eclipse Dash.
 Optionally creates a review and checks that the `DEPENDENCIES` file is up to date.

 - **workflow-publish-artifacts.yml**
-  Publishes Maven artifacts to OSSRH (Sonatype/Maven Central) if required secrets are present.
+  Publishes Maven artifacts to Central (Sonatype/Maven Central) if required secrets are present.
 Handles GPG signing, versioning, and license file inclusion.

 - **workflow-dependencies-update.yml**
   Automatically updates the `DEPENDENCIES` file using Eclipse Dash and creates a pull request if changes are detected.